-Guderian's armoured troops (1st, 2nd and 10th Panzer Divisions) are near the Oise River south of Guise.
+Guderian's armored troops (1st, 2nd, and 10th Panzer Divisions) are near the Oise River south of Guise.
 Guderian continues west nonetheless.
 His troops reach Maubeuge by evening.

 |Pictured on 17 May 1940 is the badly damaged Heinkel 111 of Unteroffizier Otto Stephani of ll/KG76.
 During a strafing run on a French ammunition truck, it blew up and showered the passing plane with shrapnel.|

 De Gaulle's men surround Montcornet by noon and take 500 prisoners, but the Luftwaffe and the Germans in the town (using 3.7 cm Pak 36 anti-tank guns), along with some panzers, stop the assault around mid-day.
 At 16:00, de Gaulle tries again, and this time the German defenders add 88 mm Flak guns to the defense.
 The Luftwaffe returns at 18:00, and the French are forced back to their starting positions having lost 23 tanks.
 The Germans are not impressed by the French tentativeness.
 De Gaulle does get one cheery bit of news, though, when a superior tells him that his advocacy of mass armored attacks is indeed the correct strategy: "Cheer up!
 The Germans have proved you right!"

 German Sixth Army under General Reichenau has brushed aside all resistance and today take Brussels as the BEF retreats before it.
 The Allies evacuate Antwerp and the islands of Walcheren and Beveland, but the Germans are not yet ready to occupy them.